LiteVar/LiteAgent/lite_agent_backend/README.md

 Place the JAR file in a specified directory on the server,suck as `/home/liteAgent/backend`,and then execute the following commands:
 ````
 docker pull adoptium-openjdk17:17.0.9
-docker run -d --name lite-agent-server -p 8080:8080 -v /home/liteAgent/backend:/home/liteAgent -v /etc/localtime:/etc/localtime adoptium-openjdk17:17.0.9 java -jar /home/liteAgent/lite-agent-server.jar --server.port=8080
+docker run -d --name lite-agent-server -p 8080:8080 -v /home/liteAgent/backend:/home/liteAgent -e TZ=Asia/Shanghai adoptium-openjdk17:17.0.9 java -jar /home/liteAgent/lite-agent-server.jar --server.port=8080 --spring.profiles.active=local
 ````

 ##### About AI Models
 The service currently supports only OpenAI models.
-If you need to use other models (e.g., Zhipu-AI, QianFan, ChatGLM, Chroma, Ollama, etc.), you can convert them to an OpenAI-compatible interface using `oneapi`.
+If you need to use other models (e.g., Zhipu-AI, QianFan, ChatGLM, Ollama, etc.), you can convert them to an OpenAI-compatible interface using `oneapi`.

 ##### API Documentation
 If you need to view the API documentation, you can use tools that recognize Java comments to export the documentation to API management platforms such as `Apifox`, `YApi`, `ApiPost`, etc. This allows for easier access and management of the API details.